 Sam follows his feet as they lead him away from the sea and back up to the cliffs.
 He does not need to understand anymore.
 He just moves along like a gentle breeze.
 The air is crisp and the sun shines on his shoulders through the holes in his shirt.
 He walks for many days out and into the mountains.
 He finally makes a mountain cave his home.
 He builds a small garden and lives there for months.
 The Spring comes and the Summer too.

 That summer, on a warm day, he walks to the river nearby to gather water as he does every day.
 But this day something surprises him.
 He looks into the water and sees his face again.
 He sees his eyes sullen and his cheeks sunk in like he saw by the cold dark McKenzie river so long ago.
-He feels sorrow well inside of him again.
-He does not understand how this could be happening again to him.
-It is like suffering a thousand knives in the heart, all over again.
-His chest aches.
+He feels sorrow welling up inside of him again.
+He suffers a thousand knives in the heart.
+It all returns.
+His chest aches in empty howling.

 Without any will of his own, he topples into the water.
 He turns over and onto his back.
-He notices the beautiful blue sky and the white clouds floating along.
+When he finally opens his eyes, he notices the blue sky and the white clouds floating along.
 He too floats along the water.
 He hears a rushing coming.
-He knows this fall, this is the fall the mountain.
+He knows this fall.
 He has seen it many times.
 It is more than a thousand feet to the rocky pool below.
 But he does not feel fear.
 He is reminded by the sky and clouds above that he has nothing to fear.
-All things are changing their shapes and all are supported by the vastness in which they exist.
+All things are changing their shapes.
+The water reaches out for the sea.
 The rushing sound becomes deafening.
-Sam’s eyes are open and a slight smile falls into him as he tumbles over the cliff.
+Sam’s eyes are open and some say a very faint smile touched his lips just before he tumbled over the edge.

 Chapter 14: A Hymn to the Sea

-In this final movement, The End of Sorrow reaches out into the sea.
-The open vastness where there is no screaming.
+The open vastness.
+There is no screaming.
 No whispering.
 No more words.
-Where the waves wash us all clean.
-The great mother of life breathes in and out.
+Not even silence.
+Where the waves spread out along the horizon.
 No one sings this song and no one is there to hear it.
 It is the music of the sea herself.
 It is sung for no one at all.